"Two inches of rain in an hour," she said. "It's the beginning of the hurricane."

 "Crap."
-He knew it had to be true.
+He knew it was true.

 Everyone on his team kept moving.
 They used up most of the free sand.
 The thin, grey-haired foreman that Aidan met in the early morning grabbed a broom.
 He used it to sweep the fire house steps for loose dirt and mud.
-But he would only get another bag or two out of it.
+He would only get another bag or two out of it.

 A woman outside one of the windows, despite standing in the overflow up to her knees, used a shovel to dig up the strip of lawn between buildings.
 She was dumped the wet soil into a wheelbarrow that kept threatening to drift away in the current.
 That was innovative.

 Leticia rolled her eyes.
 But she called.
 She didn't want to order anyone to stop, either.

 A minute later, the library crew sent out a pair of workmen.
 Aidan could see them scramble from position to position with shoulder-loads of sandbags.
 But they were too late.
 The river, directed by the levee in front of the firehouse, had already crested the top of the library dike.
 Those workmen could only toss more on top and hope.
 But they were up to their knees on a strip of land that should have been dry.